September 30, 2022

 Liver function tests

-If you are diagnosed with colorectal cancer, more tests will be performed to determine its spread and stage.
+If you are diagnosed with this disease, more tests will be performed to determine its spread and stage.
 A CT or MRI scan of the abdomen, pelvis, or chest may be used to stage cancer.
 A PET scan may also be used in some cases.

 Here are a few simple tips you can follow to keep your bowel health in check.